lazybytez/.github/docs/CONTRIBUTING.md

 **Requirements for an approved PR:**

-1. Merge into develop: You need one approving review from a collaborator or maintainer.
+1. You need one approving review from a collaborator or maintainer.
 2. The CI checks have to pass.
 3. All requested changes and conversations have to be resolved before the merge.
 4. You need a linked issue that the PR solves.
-5. Merge into main: Only develop is allowed to be merged into main.
-6. Merge into main: You need two approving reviews.
-One **must** be from a maintainer.

 #### Branching

-Our project uses a very standard branching model.
-We have the `main` branch that is the most stable branch.
-It is always the branch that ends up as a release.
+Our project uses a straightforward branching model.
+The `main` branch is the stable default branch and the target for all pull requests.
-The `develop` branch is our default branch.
-All contributions will be merged into `develop` using pull requests.
-If you want to contribute, fork the project and make your changes.
-You should create `feature/` and `fix/` branches.
-We do not use documentation branches to minify the overhead.
+To contribute, fork the project and create a branch from `main` using one of these prefixes: `feature/`, `fix/`, `hotfix/`, `release/`, or `renovate/`.

 #### Commits